ijlyttle/iowa.covid/data-raw/iowa-population.md

 <p>

-group of counties such that each group has about a quarter of the state’s population
+groups counties by populations such that each group has about a quarter of the state’s population

 </p>